 There are about 2,500 known species of fleas; however the most commonly found flea species is the Ctenocephalides felis, a cat flea that actually prefers dogs.

 While itching and scratching are indicators that a pet has a flea problem, a pet can have fleas in their fur even if there is no itching.

 Fleas spend most of their life cycle off pets.
 Mostly fleas lay their eggs around the place where the pet sleeps.
 Apart from scratching, common indicators of flea infestations include a skin condition called Flea Allergy Dermatitis that affects pets with sensitive skin, or bald patches on the skin where the hair falls off due to incessant scratching.

 Pet owners should regularly check the coat of their pets for fleas.
 Considering that fleas are very fast and almost indiscernible due to their reddish-brown color, pet owners can look for indicators like flea-dirt.
 These can be usually found on a dog’s rump or between a cats shoulder blade.
 To identify flea-dirt, one can take a damp paper towel and rub the area.
 Flea-dirt turns reddish when moist.

 Are Fleas a Danger to Humans and Pets?

 Fleas can cause a number of diseases, allergies, medical problems and infections among pets as well as humans.
-Fleas are known to cause Flea Allergy Dermatitis (FAD), a type of skin condition, hair loss, secondary skin irritations, rashes and inflammations, etc. caused due to saliva induced incessant scratching.
-A large flea infestation in puppies and kittens can cause anemia, and can prove to be fatal.
-Fleas are also known to cause tapeworms among pets, and can get transferred to children if any flea parts from the pet get accidentally consumed by children.
-Fleas are also known to spread bubonic plague through rodents.
+Fleas are known to cause Flea Allergy Dermatitis (FAD), a type of skin condition, hair loss, secondary skin irritations, rashes, and inflammations, etc. caused due to saliva induced incessant scratching.
+A large flea infestation in puppies and kittens can cause anemia and can prove to be fatal.
+Fleas are also known to cause tapeworms among pets and can get transferred to children if any flea parts from the pet get accidentally consumed by children.
+Fleas are also known to spread the bubonic plague through rodents.